Public Administration M.P.A. (Ithaca)

 Application Deadlines:

 The residential MPA program has a fixed application deadline and offers admission for the fall semester only.
-Applications for the residential MPA program are due on January 15 and decisions on admittance offers will be released no later than March 1.
+Applications for the residential MPA program are due on January 15th and decisions on admittance offers will be released in mid-March.

 Requirements Summary: